FPAR 2.0 Frequently Asked Questions

 Data Elements

 OPA considers the data elements final.
-OMB approved FPAR 2.0 data collection under OMB control number 0990-0479.
+The Office of Management and Budget (OMB) approved the FPAR 2.0 data collection under OMB control number 0990-0479.

-Every encounter record MUST contain the data corresponding to data elements required to upload encounter-level data including (1) Facility Identifier, (4) Patient Identifier, (5) Visit Date, (6) Birth Date, and (7) Sex.
+Every encounter record MUST contain the data corresponding to data elements required to upload encounter-level data: (1) Facility Identifier, (4) Patient Identifier, (5) Visit Date, (6) Birth Date, and (7) Sex.
 Files with missing values on any of these five data elements will not be accepted.

 All other data elements should be reported on each encounter if the data are collected and when clinically appropriate.
-The system will accept files with missing values on these data elements and missing data will be included in data quality reviews.
+The system accepts files with missing values on these data elements, and missing data are included in data quality reviews.

-Please refer to the FPAR 2.0 valid values document for additional information about expected data.
+Please refer to the FPAR 2.0 Valid Values file for additional information about expected data.

-Grantees must report response options as described in the FPAR 2.0 valid values spreadsheet.
-Please refer to the FPAR 2.0 valid values for reportable response options and for additional information about expected data.
+Grant recipients must report response options as described in the FPAR 2.0 Valid Values spreadsheet.
+Please refer to the FPAR 2.0 Valid Values for reportable response options and for additional information about expected data.

-Grantees can build their systems to collect any data elements they deem necessary and appropriate.
-For FPAR encounter-level reporting, grantees should submit only the data elements and FPAR 2.0 valid values.
+Grant recipients can build their systems to collect any data elements they deem necessary and appropriate.
+For FPAR encounter-level reporting, grant recipients should submit only the data elements and FPAR 2.0 Valid Values.

-Starting with calendar year 2022 data (2023 submission), CBE will no longer be collected in FPAR 2.0 due to changes in clinical guidance.
+Starting with calendar year 2022 data (2023 submission), CBE is no longer collected in FPAR 2.0 due to changes in clinical guidance.

-Grantees should provider their Type 2 National Provider Identifier (NPI2), which identifies a hospital or clinic, for this data element, when possible.
-Grantees can also choose to create a facility identifier.
-If grantees choose to create a facility identifier, grantees must ensure that the facility identifier is unique for each facility and is consistent across all records provided.
+Grant recipients should provide their Type 2 National Provider Identifier (NPI2), which identifies a hospital or clinic for this data element, when possible.
+Grant recipients can also choose to create a facility identifier.
+If grant recipients choose to create a facility identifier, grant recipients must ensure that the facility identifier is unique for each facility and is consistent across all records provided.
 OPA does not assign facility identifiers.

-The Attending Physician NPI Provider should be that of the provider providing care to the client on the encounter date.
-The LOINC term is Attending Physician NPI Provider.
+The Attending Physician NPI should be that of the provider giving care to the client on the encounter date.
+The LOINC term is Attending Physician NPI.
 OPA cannot modify this but recognizes that other providers besides physicians have NPI numbers.
-If the person providing family planning services has an NPI, whether they’re a physician or not, it should be reported.
+If the person providing family planning services has an NPI, whether or not they are a physician, the NPI should be reported.
 If the person who provided the family planning services does not have an NPI, the field should be left empty.

-Currently, other types of providers cannot be included in the expected answer list for the Provider Role.
-Please submit one of the FPAR 2.0 valid values listed for Provider Role.
+Currently, other types of providers cannot be reported in the expected answer list for the Provider Role.
+Please submit one of the FPAR 2.0 Valid Values listed for Provider Role.
 Updates to the list of allowable responses may be considered in the future.

-If grantees are concerned that the patient identifiers used by subrecipients are duplicated across subrecipients, they should append a forward slash (/) and the subrecipient name to the patient identifier.
-This modification enables the FPAR contractor to determine whether an encounter describes the same or different patients.
-Grantees should use the same modified identifier each year to ensure consistency in the records across years.
+If grant recipients are concerned that the patient identifiers used by subrecipients are duplicated across subrecipients, they should append a forward slash (/) and the subrecipient name to the patient identifier.
+This modification enables the FPAR contractor to determine whether an encounter describes the same client or a different client.
+Grant recipients should use the same modified identifier each year to ensure consistency in the records across years.

 There are no requirements for the format of the patient identifier.
-The patient identifier is a unique alphanumeric string that identifies a specific patient and is assigned by a specific organization (the assigning authority).
+The patient identifier, which is assigned by a specific organization (the assigning authority), is a unique alphanumeric string that identifies a specific client.

 At this time, OPA allows for the use of a pseudo number/ID for the patient identifier.
-If grantees choose to use a pseudo ID for the patient identifier, they must ensure that:
+If grant recipients choose to use a pseudo ID for the patient identifier, they must ensure that:

 2. They assign the same pseudo ID to the same individual across encounters each year to enable analysis of encounters over time.

 Yes.
-Grantees must report Facility Identifier (Data Element 1), Patient Identifier (Data Element 4), Visit Date (Data Element 5), Birth Date (Data Element 6), and Sex (Data Element 7) for every family planning encounter to be able to upload the data.
-If an encounter-level file does not include any of these five data elements, the FPAR 2.0 system will reject the submission.
+Grant recipients must report Facility Identifier (Data Element 1), Patient Identifier (Data Element 4), Visit Date (Data Element 5), Birth Date (Data Element 6), and Sex (Data Element 7) for every family planning encounter.
+If an encounter-level file does not include any of these five data elements, the FPAR system will reject the submission.

-OPA will not have access to birthdates.
-The contractor developing the FPAR 2.0 system will retain date of birth and other elements for one year after submission before they are destroyed.
-The FPAR 2.0 system will convert dates of birth to an age.
-It will also assign age 50 to all clients 50 years and older.
-OPA will only have access to summarized, de-identified data (such as age instead of date of birth).
+OPA does not have access to birth dates.
+The contractor maintaining the FPAR system retains the date of birth and other elements for one year after submission and then they are destroyed.
+The FPAR system converts dates of birth to an age.
+It also assigns age 50 to all clients age 50 and older.
+OPA has access only to summarized, de-identified data (such as age instead of date of birth).

-If it is unclear whether the person is proficient in English and “Other” is listed as the primary language, grantees should not report a value for Data Element 8 (Limited English Proficiency).
+If it is unclear whether the person is proficient in English and “Other” is listed as the primary language, grant recipients should not report a value for Data Element 8 (Limited English Proficiency).
 An individual may have a primary language other than English and may also be proficient in English.
-If it is known that the individual is not proficient in English, grantees should report the valid value that corresponds to “Not proficient in English” for Data Element 8 (Limited English Proficiency).
+If it is known that the individual is not proficient in English, grant recipients should report the valid value that corresponds to “Not proficient in English” for Data Element 8 (Limited English Proficiency).

 Response options for this data element are “Hispanic or Latino” or “Not Hispanic or Latino”.
-This term is used for reporting the ethnicity based on classifications provided by the Office of Management and Budget (OMB), Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.
+This term is used for reporting the ethnicity based on classifications provided by OMB, Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.

-Race is the only multi-select data element.
-The CSV file should contain one column for each of the Race categories, which can each take a value of LA33-6 (for yes) and LA32-8 (for no).
-Please review the FPAR 2.0 Implementation Guide, FPAR 2.0 valid values, and sample files for additional guidance on reporting.
+Race is the only multi-selection data element.
+The comma-separated values (CSV) file should contain one column for each of the race categories, which can each take a value of LA33-6 (for yes) or LA32-8 (for no).
+Please review the FPAR 2.0 Implementation Guide, FPAR 2.0 Valid Values, and Sample Files for additional guidance on reporting.

-Grantees can leave the field blank for all clients who do not know or who are unwilling to report their income.
-However, grantees should report a non-negative integer if they are able to report annual household income for the client.
+Grant recipients can leave the field blank for all clients who do not know or who are unwilling to report their income.
+However, grant recipients should report a non-negative integer if they are able to report annual household income for the client.

-When reporting household size, grantees should ask clients to include themselves in the total number of people living in their household.
+When reporting household size, grant recipients should ask clients to include themselves in the total number of people living in their household.

-Grantees should report the appropriate FPAR 2.0 valid values file for each client in their encounter-level data.
-If a client is uninsured, select the response option that best applies to the client (e.g., pay, health spending account).
+Grant recipients should report the appropriate FPAR 2.0 Valid Values file for each client in their encounter-level data.
+If a client is uninsured, select the response option that best applies to the client (for example pay, health spending account).
 If the insurance coverage type of the client is unknown, then leave the data element blank for the client.

-When grantees submit their encounter-level data, the FPAR 2.0 system will automatically categorize the response options for Insurance Coverage Type under four categories (public, private, uninsured, or unknown/not reported) to populate Table 5 (Unduplicated Number of Family Planning Users by Principal Health Insurance Coverage Status).
+When grant recipients submit their encounter-level data, the FPAR system automatically categorizes the response options for Insurance Coverage Type under four categories (public, private, uninsured, or unknown/not reported) to populate Table 5 (Unduplicated Number of Family Planning Users by Principal Health Insurance Coverage Status).
 Further information on how response options are categorized can be found in the Insurance Coverage Mapping Guidance.

-If a client has more than one form of insurance listed, grantees should report the insurance used to cover family planning-related activities.
-If both are used, grantees should report the primary insurance.
+If a client has more than one form of insurance listed, grant recipients should report the insurance used to cover family planning-related activities.
+If both are used, grant recipients should report the primary insurance.

-For all clients who are uninsured, grantees should report the valid value that corresponds to “pay” for Data Element 13 (Insurance coverage type).
+For all clients who are uninsured, grant recipients should report the valid value that corresponds to “pay” for Data Element 13 (Insurance coverage type).
 However, if clients are being subsidized through a government program, then report the valid value that corresponds to a safety net clinic program.

 For more information on each of the response options for Data Element 13 (Insurance coverage type), refer to the coverage type value set.

-The purpose of the Insurance Coverage Type data element is to capture a high-level description of a patient’s access to broad primary medical care health coverage type, including various categories of insurance (i.e.,public, private, etc.) and self-pay.
+The purpose of the Insurance Coverage Type data element is to capture a high-level description of a patient’s access to broad primary medical care health coverage type, including various categories of insurance (i.e., public, private, and so on) and self-pay.
 For Insurance Coverage Type codes, please report the FPAR 2.0 valid value most applicable to the family planning client.

 For the Payer for Visit data element, the payer source charged by the organization for Title X services should be reported.
 If this information cannot be determined, the Payer for Visit data element contains a response option of 'None (no charge for current services)’ and ‘Other (specify).’
-For Payer for Visit, grantees should report the respective FPAR 2.0 valid values.
+For Payer for Visit, grant recipients should report the respective FPAR 2.0 Valid Values.

-Grantees' electronic health record (EHR) should include a distinct question to capture pregnancy status.
+The grant recipients' EHR should include a distinct question to capture pregnancy status.
 Pregnancy Status is a separate data element and should be reported as a separate field.
-Please refer to the FPAR 2.0 valid values for the pregnancy status data element.
+Please refer to the FPAR 2.0 Valid Values for the Pregnancy Status data element.

-Grantees' EHR should include a distinct question to capture Contraception At Intake and Reason for No Contraceptive Method at Intake.
-Contraceptive Method at Intake shall be reported as a separate field from Reason for No Contraceptive Method at Intake since each field is mapped to different LOINC codes.
+Grant recipients' EHR should include a distinct question to capture both Contraception At Intake and Reason for No Contraceptive Method at Intake.
+Contraceptive Method at Intake shall be reported as a separate field from Reason for No Contraceptive Method at Intake, as each field is mapped to different LOINC codes.

-Contraceptive counseling is an interaction in which a provider spends time (5-10 minutes) during an encounter discussing the patient's choice of contraceptive method and available options.
+Contraceptive counseling is an interaction in which a provider spends time (510 minutes) during an encounter discussing the client's choice of contraceptive method and available options.

-Counseling to achieve pregnancy is an interaction in which a provider spends time during an encounter discussing any services and/or provides counseling related to achieving pregnancy or addressing infertility.
+Counseling to achieve pregnancy is an interaction in which a provider spends time during an encounter discussing any services or provides counseling related to achieving pregnancy or addressing infertility.

-Grantees can report body height in either inches (in) or centimeters (cm).
-Please see the FPAR 2.0 valid values to reference acceptable response options.
+Grant recipients can report body height in either inches (in) or centimeters (cm).
+Please see the FPAR 2.0 Valid Values to reference acceptable response options.

-Grantees should report body weight as pounds (lb), grams (g), or kilograms (kg).
-Please see the FPAR 2.0 valid values to reference acceptable response options.
+Grant recipients should report body weight as pounds (lbs), grams (g), or kilograms (kg).
+Please see the FPAR 2.0 Valid Values to reference acceptable response options.

 According to the Centers for Disease Control and Prevention’s Tobacco Glossary, a current every day smoker is someone who smokes daily, specifically “an adult who has smoked 100 cigarettes in his or her lifetime and who currently smokes cigarettes.”
 Further refinement specific to what constitutes a current every day smoker comes from the National Cancer Institute (NCI).
 Specifically, a current every day smoker may be designated as either a heavy tobacco smoker – “a smoker who smokes more than 10 cigarettes per day, or an equivalent quantity of cigar or pipe smoke” or a light tobacco smoker – “a smoker who smokes less than 10 cigarettes per day, or an equivalent quantity of cigar or pipe smoke”.